The Children of 9/11

 A national survey conducted via telephone in the week following 9/11 shows children watched an average of three hours of television coverage related to the World Trade Center attacks, and that children who watched the most coverage showed more stress symptoms than those who watched less coverage.
 Parents questioned in the survey, published in The New England Journal of Medicine in November, 2001, reported 35% of children showed symptoms of stress, and 47% displayed worry about their personal safety or the safety of loved ones.
 Another telephone survey, focused on residents of New York City, shows that 60.7% of participants with children “identified at least one child who was upset in the aftermath of the September 11th attacks,” while 57.3% of participants with children in other areas of the country reported similar numbers.

 Researchers conducted various follow-up studies at one month, four months, and six months after the event, which show that both adults and children in New York City and other geographical areas displayed symptoms of stress and/or PTSD directly related to the World Trade Center attacks.
-Children in New York City were particularly vulnerable, whether they saw the attacks personally, heard about them from others, or watched television news coverage:
+Clearly, children in New York City were particularly vulnerable.
+Whether they saw the attacks personally, heard about them from others, or watched television news coverage, they were exposed.

-- For children in grades 4-12, prevalence of PTSD was estimated at 10.6%, six months after the event.
+- In grades 4-12, studies estimated prevalence of PTSD at 10.6%, six months after the event.

-- For children under the age of 5, prevalence of PTSD was estimated at 14%, ten months after the event.
+- Under the age of 5, studies estimated prevalence of PTSD at 14%, ten months after the event.

-- For children who lost a parent in the attack, prevalence of PTSD was estimated at 20.4% ten months after the event.
+- Who lost a parent in the attack, studies estimated prevalence of PTSD at 20.4% ten months after the event.

-- For a small population of children near ground zero, a 35% prevalence of PTSD was identified.
+For a small population of children near ground zero, researchers identified a 35% prevalence of PTSD.

 The Long-Term Effects Of 9/11 on Children

-It may come as a surprise that there are no peer-reviewed journal articles available on the long-term effects of the 9/11 World Trade Center attacks on individuals who were young children at the time.
-A handful of research teams followed adults up to four years post-event, with one study assessing the impact of media exposure to the attacks on a group of mothers and children five years post-event.
-When contacted via email in September 2017, a lead researcher on the team that conducted telephone surveys in New York City in the days immediately following the event indicated he was not aware of any research being conducted on the subject, but anticipates such studies will emerge before long.
+It’s a surprise that there are no stiudies available on the long-term effects of the 9/11 attacks on children.
+A handful of research teams followed adults up to four years post-event.
+One study assessed the impact of media exposure to the attacks on a group of mothers and children five years post-event.
+In September 2017, we contacted a lead researcher on the team that conducted telephone surveys in New York City immediately following the event.
+He indicated he was not aware of any research being conducted on the subject.
+However, he anticipates such studies will emerge before long.

-He was correct: in March 2018, a group of researchers published a meta-analytic study on the long-term effects of direct exposure to 9/11 either in person in New York City or Washington, D.C., or through live television coverage the day of the attacks.
-However, this study did not focus on children, but rather a broad set of adults who participated in one of several telephone and online surveys conducted between 2001 and 2007, meaning there are still no studies available that examine the long-term effects of the 9/11 attacks on individuals who were young children at the time.
+He was correct.
+In March 2018, a group of researchers published a meta-analytic study on the long-term effects of direct exposure to 9/11 either in person in New York City or Washington, D.C., or through live television coverage the day of the attacks.
+However, this study did not focus on children.
+It focused on adults who participated in one of several telephone and online surveys conducted between 2001 and 2007.
+Meaning there are still no studies available that examine the long-term effects of the 9/11 attacks on young children.
 Nevertheless, the generalized observations of the researchers are worth noting:

 “Our findings suggest that 9/11, a graphic and violent community trauma, left a mark on many individuals across America.
 Bearing witness to the destruction of fellow countrymen and revered symbols of national pride was associated with ongoing concerns about terrorism.
 Our study demonstrated that, indeed, 9/11 is a tragedy that U.S. residents did not, and likely will not soon, forget.”